The Searchers: Plot

 When winter arrives, Ethan and Martin lose the trail and return to the Jorgensen ranch.
 Martin is enthusiastically welcomed by the Jorgensens' daughter Laurie, and Ethan finds a letter waiting for him from a trader named Futterman, who claims to have information about Debbie.
 Ethan, who would rather travel alone, leaves without Martin the next morning, but Laurie reluctantly provides Martin with a horse to catch up.
-At Futterman's trading post, Ethan and Martin learn that Debbie has been taken by Scar, the chief of the Nawyecka band of Comanches.
+At Futterman's trading post, Ethan and Martin learn that Debbie has been taken by Scar, the chief of the Nawyecka band of Comanche.

 A year or more later, Laurie receives a letter from Martin describing the ongoing search.
-Reading the letter aloud, Laurie narrates the next few scenes, in which Ethan kills Futterman for trying to steal his money, and Martin accidentally buys a Comanche wife who runs away when she hears Scar's name; later, she is among the dead when the two men find a portion of Scar's band killed by soldiers.
+Reading the letter aloud, Laurie narrates the next few scenes.
+Ethan kills Futterman for trying to steal his money, and Martin accidentally buys a Comanche woman as a wife.
+She runs away when she hears the men mention their hunt for Scar.
+Later, they find her among the dead Comanche of Scar's band, who were killed by soldiers.

 Martin shields Ethan's niece to prevent Ethan from murdering her.

-In New Mexico Territory, they find Debbie after five years, now an adolescent, living as one of Scar's wives.
+In New Mexico Territory, after five years, they find Debbie, now an adolescent, living as one of Scar's wives.
 She says that she has become a Comanche and wishes to remain with them.
-Ethan would rather see her dead than living as a Native American, and tries to shoot her, but Martin shields her with his body and a Comanche wounds Ethan with an arrow as they escape.
+Ethan would rather see her dead than living that way, and tries to shoot her, but Martin shields her with his body.
+A Comanche wounds Ethan with an arrow as the two men escape.
 Although Martin tends to Ethan's wound, he is furious with him for attempting to kill Debbie.
 Later, they return home.

 Meanwhile, Charlie McCorry has been courting Laurie in Martin's absence.
 Ethan and Martin arrive home just as Charlie and Laurie's wedding is about to begin.
 After a fistfight between Martin and Charlie, a nervous Yankee soldier, Lieutenant Greenhill, brings news that Ethan's friend Mose Harper has located Scar.

-Clayton leads his men to the Comanche camp, this time for a direct attack, but Martin is allowed to sneak in ahead of the assault to find Debbie, who welcomes him.
+Clayton leads his men to the Comanche camp, this time for a direct attack, but Martin is allowed to sneak in ahead of the assault to find Debbie, who welcomes him this time.
 Martin kills Scar to save Debbie.
 Ethan, finding Scar's body, scalps him for revenge.
-Ethan then finds Debbie, and pursues her on horseback.
-Martin chases them desperately, fearing that Ethan will shoot her.
+Ethan finds Debbie, who flees, and pursues her on horseback.

+Martin chases them desperately, fearing that Ethan will kill her.
 Instead, Ethan sweeps her up into his arms and takes her to the Jorgensen ranch, where Martin reunites with Laurie.
 While everyone else enters the house, Ethan watches, then walks away.